 NOVEL IN PROGRESS

-I carry with me, across the world, a folding map of the world.
+I carry with me, across the planet, a folding map of the world.

-It’s oddly made, as if the world itself could be turned from a sphere into a book, from a book into a sphere, yet it isn’t an atlas, or a map.
+It’s oddly made, as if the world itself could be turned into a book and from a book back into a sphere, yet it’s not quite an atlas or map.
 There’s no beginning and no end.
-It’s a round book whose pages of the nations and oceans have feet, forming a paper stand, so you can open it anywhere, fan out the pages to form a globe, and stand it up and see the entire globe.
+It’s a book whose semicircular pages of the nations and oceans open like an accordion, so you can fan out the pages to form a globe, and stand it up and see the entire world.

 And into that softness I pressed new ideas.

 * * *

 First in a planned trilogy, The House Before the World tells the story of Yianis Liakos - born in 1910 in the rugged hinterlands of Turkey, raised in the cosmopolitan Great War years of Istanbul, expelled as a Greek from Asia Minor, growing up alone in League of Nations tent camps in Athens, searching for love and pounding hot metal in a foundry, determined to become an architect and city planner.